Jack Dragna: Siegel and Cohen

 As boss, Dragna often had to do business with representatives from the more powerful Cosa Nostra families in New York.
 When Benjamin "Bugsy" Siegel, an associate of the New York Luciano crime family, relocated to the West Coast during the late 1930s, he started his own rackets and formed an uneasy relationship with Dragna.
 Siegel brought in much more income for the Los Angeles family and generated a great deal of 'respect', which Dragna resented.
 Although many sources speak of a rivalry between them, Dragna and Siegel worked closely together, especially at organizing a racing wire service on the West Coast.

-In June 1947, the East Coast crime families murdered Siegel in Los Angeles due to his failure to properly manage the new Flamingo Hotel in Las Vegas.
+In June 1947, the East Coast crime families murdered Siegel in Beverly Hills due to his failure to properly manage the new Flamingo Hotel in Las Vegas.
 Mickey Cohen, who had been serving as Siegel's bodyguard, immediately took over Siegel's rackets and refused to accept Dragna's authority.
 Dragna ordered several murder attempts on Cohen, but he managed to survive them all.
 On February 14, 1950, the California Commission on Organized Crime singled out Dragna as the head of a crime syndicate that controlled crime in Southern California.
 Soon after, several Los Angeles family members were arrested for the bombing of Mickey Cohen's home.
 Dragna fled the state to avoid questioning.
 He later surrendered to authorities, and was questioned in the U.S. Senate Kefauver hearings, but denied all accusations against him.
 Cohen was also questioned in the hearings, and as a result was convicted of federal tax evasion and was forced to give up control of his rackets to the Los Angeles family.